-- (a) The investment objective is to provide a reliable source of funds to support the Foundation's spending needs, which include grantmaking, program-related initiatives and operations and administrative expenses, while achieving an investment return sufficient to maintain or grow the funds' purchasing power in perpetuity. - (b) The performance object is to achieve a real total annualized return greater than the combined total of the spending policy and investment expenses, on average, over a typical market cycle (generally considered to be five years).
-The target of real return, net of all investment expenses, is 5% over any rolling five-year period. - (c) The fund will be invested in a manner that is expected to preserve its purchasing power in real terms after spending and maximize its long-term total return with reasonable and acceptable levels of investment risk.
+- (a) The investment objective is to provide a reliable source of funds to support the Foundation's spending needs, which include grantmaking, program-related initiatives and operations and administrative expenses, while achieving an investment return sufficient to maintain or grow the funds' purchasing power in perpetuity. - (b) The performance objective is to achieve a real total annualized return greater than the combined total of the spending policy and investment expenses, on average, over a typical market cycle (generally considered to be five years).
+The target of real return, net of all investment expenses, is 5.5% over any rolling five-year period. - (c) The fund will be invested in a manner that is expected to preserve its purchasing power in real terms after spending and maximize its long-term total return with reasonable and acceptable levels of investment risk.
 Investment risk is defined in two ways: (i) the possibility of the investments decline in value and (ii) the expected performance volatility of the investments in the portfolio.
 The portfolio will comprise investments made in multiple asset categories in order to safeguard the portfolio's capital and to lower overall portfolio risk.

-The table below sets forth a summary of changes in the fair value of the Foundation's Level 3 assets for the years ended December 31, 2013 and 2012:
+The table below sets forth a summary of changes in the fair value of the Foundation's Level 3 assets for the years ended December 31, 2014 and 2013:

-Marketable Alternatives - Hedge Fund of Funds

-Balance - January 1, 2012 Total gains (realized and unrealized) \$ 12,335,804

-included in the change in net assets 556,490

-Sales -

-Purchases 6,200,000

-Transfers (5,249,964)

-Balance - December 31, 2012 Total gains (realized and unrealized) 13,842,330

-included in the change in net assets 1,647,463

-Sales (1,552,047)

-Purchases 2,000,000

-Transfers to Level 2 (5,390,132)

-Balance - December 31, 2013 \$ 10,547,614
+- Marketable - Alternatives Hedge Fund of Funds - Fixed Income - Mortgage Backed Securities Private Equity Balance - January 1, 2013 \$ 13,842,350 \$ - \$ - Total gains (realized and unrealized) included in the change in net assets 1,647,443 - - Sales (1,552,047) - - Purchases 2,000,000 - - Transfers - (5,390,132) = - Balance - December 31, 2013 Total gains (realized and unrealized) 10,547,614 - - included in the change in net assets 135,797 - - Purchases - 5,550,615 - 3,469,340 1,762,584 Balance - December 31, 2014 \$ 16,234,026 \$ 3,469,340 \$ 1,762,584

-Gains and losses (realized and unrealized) included in changes in net assets for the year ended December 31, 2013 are reported in unrealized investment gains and realized investment gains in the statement of activities.
+Gains and losses (realized and unrealized) included in changes in net assets for the year ended December 31, 2014 are reported in unrealized investment gains and realized investment gains in the statement of activities.

 The Board of Directors approves the overall investment strategy and guidelines of the Foundation, which are implemented with full discretion by the external Chief Investment Officer.
-Management fees for investment managers and advisors were \$511,382 and \$492,874 for the years ended December 31, 2013 and 2012, respectively.
+Management fees for investment managers and advisors were \$499,289 and \$511,382 for the years ended December 31, 2014 and 2013, respectively.